 Dry brakes with slow, light taps after exiting the water.

-A defensive driving course will teach you more skills that can keep you and your passengers safe during natural disasters and everyday driving.
+Defensive driving classes will teach you more skills that can keep you and your passengers safe during natural disasters and everyday driving.
 If you live in an area that’s prone to flooding it’s also a good idea to create several evacuation routes that can get you to higher ground.